BX Brussels

-BX Brussels is a Belgian association football club based in Brussels.
+BX Brussels is a Belgian football club from Brussels.
 They currently play their first team games at the Communal Stadium in Jette.

 History

 Foundation

-The club was founded on 18 March 1986 under the name FC Bleid by passionate football fans Renato Di Felice, Joel and Thiry Marcel Thiry, Luc Windeshausen and Serge Carnevali, the former becoming the first club President.
+The club was founded in Bleid on 18 March 1986 under the name FC Bleid by passionate football fans Renato Di Felice, Joel and Thiry Marcel Thiry, Luc Windeshausen and Serge Carnevali, the former becoming the first club President.
 On 25 June the club affiliated to the Belgian FA, receiving the registration number 9026.

 Entering the Third Division, and financial problems

 Joining the third tier of Belgian football at the point when it was expanding to 18 teams per division, Bleid struggled to raise their game to match the competition and for a long time occupied a place in the relegation zone, only escaping due to Racing Péruwelz being forced to forfeit eight games by the Belgian FA in punishment for fielding an ineligible player.
 The club managed to finish just one point above the also-relegated Tongeren.
 Adding to a poor season, on 9 March 2010 club officials were forced to concede that the club's financial position was dire and that they were contemplating filing for bankruptcy and winding up the club.
 Avoiding bankruptcy, the club changed the name to FC Bleid-Gaume in an attempt to appeal to a wider audience.

 While the following season suffered none of the financial turbulence of the previous, still results on the pitch were little better as they finished 14th of 18 teams, just four points above the relegation play-offs.
 While for the 2011–12 the Bleid management were determined not to be content merely fighting for survival, instead their financial woes caught up with them once more, threatening the club's very existence.
 On 30 October 2011 the entire club board announced the impending bankruptcy of the club and resigned, intending the club to cease activities at the end of the calendar year.
 On 12 December, however, a take-over was completed by a consortium of French investors led by Gregory Sellier and Maxime Bootz.
 The new owners of the club advocated an ambitious future for the club, hiring World Cup winner Lionel Charbonnier as manager and announcing that their aim was to reach the Belgian Second Division within three years.